 This statement provides a context against which Universities and other Higher Education providers can consider applicants.
-The curriculum offer and policies on entrance and examinations apply to students leaving Campbell College in June 2022.
-This statement also provides information on the College’s learning provision from March 2020 – June 2021 as a result of Covid-19 lockdown measures.
+The curriculum offer and policies on entrance and examinations apply to students leaving Campbell College in June 2023.

 In Years 8 – 10, pupils are placed in classes of approximately 24 pupils and are grouped according to academic ability, taught by subject specialists.
 In Year 11, pupils begin a GCSE programme of study and usually select between 7 and 10 subjects at full GCSE, with an additional Short Course GCSE.
-English Language and Mathematics at GCSE are compulsory, and pupils are strongly encouraged to study at least one modern foreign language and a science subject.
-Optional GCSE subjects for the current Year 14 (2022) cohort were: Art and Design, Biology, Business Studies, Chemistry, Digital Technology (Multimedia), Digital Technology (Programming), Drama, Engineering, English Literature, French, Further Mathematics, German, Geography, History, Hospitality, Moving Image Arts, Music, Motor Vehicle and Road User Studies, Physical Education, Physics, Religious Studies, Single Award Science, Double Award Science, Spanish, Technology and Design.
-Pupils also take a Short Course GCSE in Religious Studies (unless this has been selected as a GCSE option) and a Level 1/2 Certificate in Preparation for Working Life.
+English Language and Mathematics are compulsory at GCSE, and pupils are strongly encouraged to study at least one modern foreign language and a science subject.
+Optional GCSE subjects for the current Year 14 (2023) cohort were: Agriculture, Art and Design, Biology, Business Studies, Chemistry, Digital Technology (Multimedia), Digital Technology (Programming), Drama, English Literature, French, Further Mathematics, German, Geography, History, Hospitality, Moving Image Arts, Music, Motor Vehicle and Road User Studies, Physical Education, Physics, Religious Studies, Single Award Science, Double Award Science, Spanish, Technology and Design.
+Pupils also take a Short Course GCSE in Religious Studies (unless this has been selected as a full GCSE option).
 International students often take IGCSE English as a Second Language and many take other language GCSEs, for example, Chinese.

 Pupils are admitted to Sixth Form (Years 13 and 14) on the basis of their GCSE results, unless previously educated outside of the UK.
-They select a curriculum appropriate to their ability and interest, usually studying three or four AS levels or BTEC Level 3 360 GLH programmes in Year 13, and three subjects in Year 14.
-A minority of pupils leave school with four full A levels and occasionally a student may take two courses only in Year 14.
-The following subjects were available at AS and A/A2 level for the 2022 cohort: Art and Design, Biology, Business Studies, Chemistry, Computer Science, Design and Technology, Digital Technology, Drama and Theatre Studies, English Literature, French, Geography, German, Government and Politics, History, Mathematics, Further Mathematics, Media Studies (offered at a local girls’ Grammar School), Moving Image Arts, Music, Physics, Religious Studies, Spanish, Sports Science and the Active Leisure Industry.
-A BTEC Level 3 National Extended Certificate in Business is available and BTEC Level 3 Subsidiary Diplomas are offered in Hospitality and Sport.
+The vast majority of our Sixth Form have studied at the College as Key Stage 4 pupils.
+We have limited capacity for a small number of students from other local schools to join our Sixth Form, in addition to a number of international boarders.
+Sixth Form students select a curriculum appropriate to their ability and interest; most students take three AS/A levels or BTEC Level 3 360 GLH programmes in Year 13, with around 15% taking four subjects in Year 13 and continuing with three subjects in Year 14.
+Around 5% of pupils leave the College with four full A levels and occasionally a student may achieve five full A levels if he takes Further Mathematics.
+In some circumstances a student may take two courses only in Year 14.
+The following subjects were available at AS and A/A2 level for the 2023 cohort: Art and Design, Biology, Business Studies, Chemistry, Design and Technology, Digital Technology, Drama and Theatre Studies, English Literature, French, Geography, German, History, Mathematics, Further Mathematics, Media Studies (offered at a local girls’ Grammar School), Moving Image Arts, Music, Physics, Politics, Religious Studies, Spanish, Sports Science and the Active Leisure Industry.
+BTEC Level 3 National Extended Certificates are offered in Business, IT and Sport as well as a BTEC Level 3 Subsidiary Diploma in Hospitality.
 Pupils also have the option of taking a BTEC Level 3 Diploma (720 GLH) in Sport combined with one other A level or BTEC subject.

 In Sixth Form, international students and those who have not taken GCSE qualifications (usually due to studying abroad) work towards their IELTs qualification.
 They may also select to take an A level in their native language.